ravudet/Fx.Core/monads2.md

 }
 ```

 And we noticed the repetitive code that will need to be written to implement `Shuffle` in such a way to preserve the count through `Select`s.
-To implement a monad, we will need two things:
+To implement a monad, we will need three things:
 1. The "source" instance that the monad is wrapping
 2. A factory method that gives us an instance of the monad by wrapping a "source" instance (sometimes referred to as the "unit")
 3. The functionality that the monad provides